 The practice used the information collected for the Quality and Outcomes Framework (QOF) and performance against national screening programmes to monitor outcomes for patients.
 (QOF is a system intended to improve the quality of general practice and reward good practice).
-The most recent published results were 99% of the total number of points available, with 9% exception reporting.
+The most recent published results were 98% of the total number of points available, with 9% exception reporting.
 (Exception reporting is the removal of patients from QOF calculations where, for example, the patients are unable to attend a review meeting or certain medicines cannot be prescribed because of side effects).
 This practice was not an outlier for any QOF (or other national) clinical targets.
-Data from 2014 - 2015 showed;
+Data from 2014 - 2015 showed:

-- Performance for diabetes related indicators was comparable to the local andnational average: - 75% of patients with diabetes on the register had their blood sugar recorded as well controlled (CCG average 78%, national average of 78%).
-The exception reporting rate was 4%. - 71% of patients with diabetes on the register had their cholesterol measured as well controlled (CCG 79%, national average 81%).
-The exception reporting rate was 6%. - 83% of patients with diabetes on the register had a recorded foot examination and risk classification .The exception reporting rate was 2%.
+- Performance for diabetes related indicators was comparable to the local and national average: - 76% of patients with diabetes on the register had their blood sugar recorded as well controlled (CCG average 78%, national average of 78%).
+The exception reporting rate was 12%. - 71% of patients with diabetes on the register had their cholesterol measured as well controlled (CCG 79%, national average 81%).
+The exception reporting rate was 12%. - 100% of patients with diabetes on the register had a recorded foot examination and risk classification .The exception reporting rate was 17%.

-- The percentage of patients with hypertension having regular blood pressure tests was comparable to the local and national average: - 77% of patients with hypertension had a blood pressure reading of 150/90mmHg or less (local average 83%, national average 84%).
-The exception reporting rate was 3%. - Performance for mental health related indicators was comparable to the local and national average: - 88% of patients diagnosed with dementia had a recorded review in a face to face meeting in the last 12 months (local average 86%, national average 84%).
-The exception reporting rate was 5%. - 97% of patients with schizophrenia, bipolar affective disorder and other psychoses had their alcohol consumption recorded in the preceding 12 months (local average 92%, national average 90%).
-The exception reporting rate was 9%.

-• 96% of patients with schizophrenia, bipolar affective disorder and other psychoses had a comprehensive, agreed care plan recorded in the last 12 months (local average 94%, national average 88%).
-The exception reporting rate was 11%.
+- The practice during the inspection said that the exception reporting for diabetes was high as many patients undertook treatment relating to diabetes privately.
+In addition, some patients were not permanent residents and only stayed in the UK a few months at a time. - The percentage of patients with hypertension having regular blood pressure tests was comparable to the local and national average: - 77% of patients with hypertension had a blood pressure reading of 150/90mmHg or less (local average 83%, national average 84%).
+The exception reporting rate was 4%. - Performance for mental health related indicators was comparable to the local and national average: - 93% of patients diagnosed with dementia had a recorded review in a face to face meeting in the last 12 months (local average 86%, national average 84%).
+The exception reporting rate was 14%. - 94% of patients with schizophrenia, bipolar affective disorder and other psychoses had their alcohol consumption recorded in the preceding 12 months (local average 92%, national average 90%).
+The exception reporting rate was 8%. - 92% of patients with schizophrenia, bipolar affective disorder and other psychoses had a comprehensive, agreed care plan recorded in the last 12 months (local average 94%, national average 88%).
+The exception reporting rate was 14%. - The practice during the inspection said that the exception reporting for mental health was high as some patients had been hospitalised, therefore, they were unable to return to the practice for regular reviews.